Oats87/oats87.github.io/_posts/2017-10-19-mini-cluster.markdown

    </label>
 ```

-Thank you to [https://github.com/lpsantil](Louis Santillan) for providing the solution for this issue!
+Thank you to [Louis Santillan](https://github.com/lpsantil) for providing the solution for this issue!

 ## High Level Steps